RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode.md

 - Identifiers
 - Character content (of variables and constants)
 - String content (of variables and constants)

+Languages (not Rexx) that have keywords mostly avoid having these keywords in Unicode.

 ## Which BIFs are impacted by Unicode versus ASCII/EBCDIC